tom-crowther/pymir/README.md

 fits.help() # Prints the MIRIAD help text for the task

 print(Task.mirdoc)    # should be equal to $MIRPDOC print(Task.mirbin)    # should be equal to $MIRBIN print(Task.task_list) # shows the allowed tasks to initialise an object with
 ```
 The task list is based on the installed binaries located in `$MIRBIN` so anything that works on your computer should work here.
 Similarly the input parameters for tasks are looked up via the task documentation in `$MIRPDOC` so there shouldn't be discrepancies between what you can do in MIRIAD shell and here.

 ## Initial setup
-Nothing much required, just clone the repo and install the package
+Nothing much required, just clone the repo and install the package with `pip install -e .` in the src directory.
+The e is optional but I haven't tested without yet.
+The package can then be used with `from pymir.pymir import Task`
 The env variable should include $MIRPDOC and the $MIRBIN directory should be in your $PATH variable as the task list is looked up from here

 ## Still to do
-- Make into a proper python package since I mention it above
 - Allow selection of loud or silent failure of task
 - Including throw errors
 - Improve the help functionality to allow parameter selection specifically